The purpose of this site is to raise awareness about the need to archive audio

 degree in music and we enjoy “talking shop”.
 Basically, I restore old family

-recordings more for the love of doing it, than money.
+recordings more for the love of doing it and helping people, than money.

 I have specialized in the restoration and archival of every aspect of audio